 "Using a combined approach of Drosophila genetics and in vitro cell culture experiments, we aim to better understand the basic biological function of genes associated with late-onset Alzheimer’s disease and familial frontotemporal dementia, determining how these genes contribute to dysfunction of neurons and glial in these disorders."
 Owen Peters

 Dr Owen Peters joined the UK DRI at Cardiff in 2018, where he has established his first group.
 He originally obtained his PhD from Cardiff University, using rodent models to study the role of synuclein proteins in neuronal function and dysfunction.
 He went on to complete postdoctoral training in the US, where he characterised a novel mouse model of C9ORF72, crucial in Amyotrophic Lateral Sclerosis and Frontotemporal dementia research, before focusing on drosophila.
-In this Momemtum Award at the UK DRI at Cardiff, his lab will use drosophila to investigate genetics of neurodegeneration.
+His lab is using drosophila to investigate genetics of neurodegeneration.

 1. At a glance